turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetHumanoid(Entity entity) : HumanoidComponent? result  -- query the HumanoidComponent of the entity (if exists)
 - Component_GetDecal(Entity entity) : DecalComponent? result  -- query the DecalComponent of the entity (if exists)
 - Component_GetSprite(Entity entity) : Sprite? result  -- query the Sprite of the entity (if exists)
-- Component_GetVoxexlGrid(Entity entity) : VoxelGrid? result  -- query the VoxelGrid of the entity (if exists)
+- Component_GetVoxelGrid(Entity entity) : VoxelGrid? result  -- query the VoxelGrid of the entity (if exists)
+- Component_GetMetadata(Entity entity) : MetadataComponent? result  -- query the MetadataComponent of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type